-Dr. Owen C. Cardwell, a Civil Rights advocate who has worked throughout Virginia and at the national level, has joined the University of Lynchburg as the Rosel H. Schewel Distinguished Chair of Education.
+Dr. Owen C. Cardwell, a Civil Rights advocate who has worked throughout Virginia and at the national level, has joined the University of Lynchburg as the Rosel H. Schewel Distinguished Chair in Education.

 As a faculty member in the College of Education, Leadership Studies, and Counseling, Dr. Cardwell will teach in the leadership studies program and assist the Dean of the College with expanding leadership opportunities across Central Virginia and the Commonwealth.